West Ham United F.C. supporters: Protest and pitch invasions

 West Ham fans have taken part in pitch invasions and protests against the club's board of directors and their perceived financial mismanagement, after poor performances on the pitch or to show disapproval at the sale or purchase of players such as Lee Bowyer.
 Other notable pitch invasions took place in the 1990s against West Ham's launch of The Hammer's Bond, a debenture which would have forced fans into the purchase of a bond before they could buy a season ticket.
 In 1992, a post-match demonstration by fans against the scheme and new managing director, Peter Storrie, before a home game against Wimbledon was followed by pitch invasions in home games against Everton and Arsenal.
 The West Ham board of directors were influenced by the fans' protest and announced that the purchase of a bond would no longer be required in order to buy a season ticket.
 Of 19,301 bonds originally available less than 1,000 were sold.

 Mass protests also took place at West Ham's home game against Burnley in 2018 to protest against the lack of investment from the board.
 4 fans entered the pitch during play, one of whom carried the corner flag to the centre circle, and roughly 200 fans gathered around the directors box, aiming their anger at the joint chairmen David Sullivan and David Gold, both of whom were later escorted away.
 During the 2019–20 season, 900 supporters protested against the club's board ahead of a 1–1 draw against Everton.
 On 29 February 2020, 2,500 supporters staged a protest march along the Greenway in Newham, once again protesting against Sullivan, Gold and Karren Brady's ownership of the club.

+West Ham won the UEFA Europa Conference League final against Fiorentina at the Fortuna Arena in Prague.